d0ugal/dm/rst/pages/2 work.rst

 :date: 2013-07-28 16:51
 :author: Dougal Matthews

-I currently work as a Python developer specialising in back-end systems and services.
+I am current a senior developer at Red Hat working on OpenStack and more specifically working on OpenStack Management.
+We are working to make it easier to manage, deploy and monitor your OpenStack deployment.

 From 2012 to 2013 I worked for `Artirix`_ Ltd as a Senior Developer.
 I specialised in working with data and search to help meet our customer